on-prem/tinycore-kernel/README.md

 ### Kernel seems to boot, but can't mount loop or disks

 The `modules.dep` file should point to `.ko.gz` kernel modules, but Linux compiles them as `.ko` by default.
 The `Makefile` in this repo gzips all modules, and then performs a `sed` on the newly built `modules.dep` to ensure it also contains `.ko.gz` entries.
-This `modules.dep` will be rebuilt on boot anyways, but it still needs to correct initially.
+This `modules.dep` will be rebuilt on boot anyways, but it still needs to be correct initially.

 The `kernel.tclocal` symlink is also needed for kernel module extensions to be loaded.
 See the [TinyCore Custom Kernel wiki page](http://wiki.tinycorelinux.net/wiki:custom_kernel) for more info.